amendezcabrera/app-creator/README.md

 ## Configuration

-You need to have an OpenAI, get it from [here](https://platform.openai.com/account/api-keys).
-Once you have your API key, create a `.env` file in the same level following the next format:
+To use this script, you will need to obtain an OpenAI API key.
+You can obtain a key by visiting this [link](https://platform.openai.com/account/api-keys).
+Once you have obtained it create a .env file in the same directory as the script, using the following format:

 > OPENAI_API_KEY=sk-wUC9W2Ye04a0dYZzZwl7T...